 Kathy Solum’s family describes the love that brought Martin Solum and her together: “Her brothers were all not at all happy when she suddenly showed up one Christmas with a man that she met at a bar and claimed that it was love at first sight!
 No matter anyone’s objections, she began making wedding plans.
 Six months later, June 24, 1989, she married Martin Solum, of Albuquerque, New Mexico.
 They enjoyed a love that was admired by many.
 Martin’s devotion to Kathy began by a chance meeting, and endures, unwavering beyond her time here.”

-For additional information about obituaries and cremation services in Ferndale, WA, our compassionate and experienced team at Moles Farewell Tributes is here to help.
+For additional information about obituaries and cremation services, our compassionate and experienced team at Moles Farewell Tributes is here to help.
 You can visit our funeral home at 2039 Main St., Ferndale, WA 98248, or you can call us today at (360) 384-1391.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.